allegro/ralph-cli/doc/howto.rst

-The following HOWTO assumes that you've successfully installed and configured ralph beast according to the instructions available `here <./install.rst>`_.
+The following HOWTO assumes that you've successfully installed and configured ralph ralph-cli according to the instructions available `here <./install.rst>`_.

 ==========
 How to use